thewaspcat/qa-portfolio/docs/index.md

 # QA Portfolio by Marta Czarnecka

-Welcome to my **Quality Assurance portfolio**, which purpose is to showcase both my konwledge in manual software testing and my skills in test automation.
+Welcome to my **Quality Assurance portfolio**, which showcases both my konwledge in manual software testing and my skills in test automation.

 This portfolio demonstrates: